Conditional Flow Matching for Visually-Guided Acoustic Highlighting: Experiments

 \subsection{Quantitative Analysis}

-\subsubsection{Main Results}
+\subsubsection{Main Results.}

-Table~\ref{tab:main_table} compares our proposed model VisAH-FM against the VisAH baseline using either image (CLIP) features or text (T5-encoded) features.
-Repurposing the model for flow matching, combined with the new conditioning mechanism, leads to a substantial improvement across all metrics, clearly surpassing the discriminative VisAH models. \paragraph{Ablation on Conditioning Module.} Table~\ref{tab:conditioning} presents an ablation study of the different conditioning modalities and methods for the flow matching model.
+Table~\ref{tab:main_table} compares our proposed model VisAH-FM against the VisAH baseline using image (CLIP), text (T5-encoded), or our audio-adapted CLIP-CLAP conditioning.
+Adding the adapter conditioning to the discriminative VisAH baseline slightly improves performance, showing that the conditioning module is independently useful.
+However, VisAH-FM still clearly outperforms all VisAH variants, indicating that the gains come from both the improved conditioning and the flow matching formulation. \paragraph{Ablation on Conditioning Module.} Table~\ref{tab:conditioning} presents an ablation study of the different conditioning modalities and methods for the flow matching model.
 Without adapters, vision-based conditioning performs slightly better than text-based conditioning.
 Incorporating additional modalities into the image encoder consistently improves performance across all metrics.
-Notably, adding audio features encoded with CLAP~\cite{CLAP} yields substantially larger gains than adding textual features.
+Notably, adding audio features encoded with CLAP~\cite{CLAP} yields larger gains than adding textual features.
 We attribute this improvement to the stronger audio–visual interaction enabled by the conditioning module: the module determines which source to enhance, allowing the velocity-field estimator to focus only on regression.
 As text captions originate from a VLM, they mainly contain information similar to image features (i.e., visual scene semantics), whereas audio features encode the auditory scene.
 Since the target source typically corresponds to elements common to both the visual and auditory domains, integrating audio features inside the conditioning proves more beneficial than adding the textual counterpart.
 Additionally, CLAP extracted audio representations are complementary to those from the DEMUCS encoder, further enriching the model’s understanding of the auditory scene.

 Interestingly, incorporating both textual and audio features performs slightly worse than using only visual and audio modalities, indicating that textual features are not needed when the audio is directly incorporated into the image encoder.
 This finding holds practical importance for real-world applications as the extraction of text features is very costly, requiring a forward pass through a VLM~\cite{internVL} and a large text encoder~\cite{T5}. \paragraph{Ablation of the Rollout Loss.} Table~\ref{tab:comparison_rollout} ablates the rollout loss and compares it with several standard methods designed to improve consistency across the flow matching steps.
 The addition of the rollout loss proves crucial: removing it leads to a marked performance drop \textit{i.e.} approximately +1.2 in KLD and +1.6 in loudness difference.